R Metaprogramming with rlang: Tidy Evaluation and DSLs

 mtcars |> dplyr::select(!!!select_args)

-The := operator lets you use LHS definitions in contexts where = wouldn’t work, particularly useful when building calls programmatically:
+The := operator lets you use LHS definitions in contexts where = wouldn’t work, particularly useful when building calls programmatically.
+In standard dplyr, you write mutate(new_col = expression), but when the column name is held in a variable, you need := to tell dplyr to evaluate the left-hand side:

 # Creating new columns with dynamic names